 Every student who pays a student activities fee is a member of the Clarke Student Association (CSA).
 The leadership of CSA is the Senate.
-The Senate is comprised of elected positions including four executive board officers and four class officers per undergraduate class.
-The Senate meets regularly during the academic year.
+The Senate is comprised of elected positions including four executive board officers and all class senators.
+They meet regularly during the academic year.
 Students serve on various campus committees.
 A copy of the CSA Constitution is available on the Clarke Student Association website.